screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 PAtexp they were using before a crash, modeled here as an association constant AAtexp (see Section 6.2.5).)

-### ReceiverInitialization
+### Receiver Initialization

 Receivers must wait at least Δt after an initialization before accepting any Rendezvous or Data packets to protect against duplicates (see AppendixA).
-TheΔtusedisthesender'sand,withlossofmemory,the receiver will not know it until a packet arrives.
+The Δt used is the sender's and, with loss of memory, the receiver will not know it until a packet arrives.
 Therefore, the receive wait interval is computed from PAtexp in the packet header relative to the Aidt field in the CR (see Section 6.2.5).
 This